hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > It is one who's long been kicked about by fame;
 >
-> Who has been treated like a common W----------,
+> Who has been treated like a common W---,
 >
 > And, at Fame's temple, skulks about the door:
 >